Saturday, 6 August 2016

 The Golden Horn bridge looms out of the mist

-I could never do justice to our journey across Russia's vast planes, marshes and mountains, not to mention its monumental cities and intriguing and, for us largely not understood, history.
-I'd be talking about attempting something in the proportions of 'War and Peace'!
+I could never do justice to our journey across Russia's vast plains, tigra, marshes and mountains, not to mention its monumental cities and intriguing and, for us largely not understood, history.
+I'd be attempting something in the proportions of 'War and Peace'!
 Suffice it to say it was exciting, engaging, challenging, intriguing and memorable.
-From misty Vladivostok where we had a wonderful guide who walked and talked us through much of the city's history over the last century - its involvement in numerous wars, it's naval history and to the post soviet period when it opened its doors to visitors.
+From misty Vladivostok where we had a wonderful guide who walked and talked us through much of the city's history over the last century - its involvement in numerous wars, its naval history and to the post-Soviet period when it opened its doors to visitors.
 We skinnied through old submarines, mounted the decks of a ship that was built for the Russian-Japanese war, lit candles in a church rebuilt after the Soviet period, strolled through a Friday farmers market in the centre of town which sold just about everything you could image (and some things we simply couldn't identify) - fresh and dried fish and meats, gruesome cuts of 'meat', cheese local and imported, fruit and vegetables local and imported, honey from many different trees and flowers, flowers, plants and herbs.
-There we bought fresh food for lunch as she, Anna, had invited us to her home for some Russian home cooking.
+There we bought fresh food for lunch as Anna had invited us to her home for some Russian home cooking.
+We also bought Lindsay a new camera (his had been damaged in the wet) via Google Translate - a rare experience.
+Thank goodness for Google!

-We were very fortunate to have had the opportunity to peak into the life of Vladivostok proper away from the tourist trail - off Broadway so to speak.
-For us the city was a little reminiscent of San Fransisco with its steep streets and stairs, busy harbour front, Golden Gate/Horn bridge shrouded in fog.
-Two days and we were off again.
+We were very fortunate to have had the opportunity to peek into the life of Vladivostok proper away from the tourist trail - off-Broadway so to speak.
+For us the city was a little reminiscent of San Francisco with its steep streets and stairs, col ourful buildings,busy harbour front, Golden Gate/Horn Bridge shrouded in fog.
+Two days sightseeing and we were off again to travel to Moscow 9000-odd kilometres to the west.

 Every carriage had a samovar on the boil